oblac/jodd-site/content/madvoc/10+injection.md

 Similar as for injection, `@Out` annotation is used on action object properties that has to be outjected to the scopes.

-## @InOut

-Just a shortcut for both `@In` and `@Out` annotations.
-May be useful when property name differs from scope value name.

 ## Injection points in inner classes

 When your action has more then one action method, the number of `@In` and `@Out` properties may be big, and usually, some fields are shared for both methods.
 Such action class does not look pretty and you might loose a track what is injected/outjected for each action method.

 For this reason, *Madvoc* supports to group `@In` and `@Out` properties into separated classes that will be parameter(s) for action method.
 In other words, you may do the following refactoring, from this:

 ~~~~~ java
 	@MadvocAction